Hapoel Katamon Jerusalem F.C.: Fans and social activity

-Alongside professional success on the field, many fans of the team also value the ideal that a football club should represent its local community and be owned by its fans, not by businessmen.
-Social and ideological causes, and values such as equality and coexistence, fair play, and denouncing violence are also emphasized.

-Fans of the team have taken part in various social activities, as part of what is known as "the Social Initiative".
-These included instructing students in various schools in Jerusalem, as well as teaching Hebrew to new immigrants.
-Today, the most successful of these programs is what is called the "neighborhood league", in which elementary school students represent their schools in football teams and also receive help with their schoolwork.
-Families of fans make up a large part of the crowd and membership owners.
+Hapoel fans valued the ideal of representing its local community and not being owned by businessmen.
+Fans of the team have taken part in various social activities under "the Social Initiative".
+These included instructing students in various schools in Jerusalem, as well as teaching Hebrew to immigrants.
+The most successful was the "neighborhood league", in which elementary students represented their schools in football and received help with schoolwork.
+Families of fans make up a large part of membership owners.